cfolino/bookstack_docs/virtual-machines/pages/82_ansible-control-node-patching.md

 This workflow guarantees:

-- The control node is patched in isolation
+- Control-plane isolation
-- No automation jobs are interrupted mid-run
-- Reboot logic remains centralized
-- Failure is immediately visible
+- Explicit backup before upgrade
+- Automation shutdown prior to reboot
+- Hypervisor-controlled reboot
+- Immediate visibility through notification

 ---

-## What This Workflow Does Not Do
+## Explicit Non-Goals

+This workflow does **not**:

-- Patch any other system
+- Patch other hosts
-- Manage Semaphore jobs
-- Restart unrelated services
+- Restart Semaphore automatically
-- Perform environment upgrades
+- Perform repository updates
+- Use shared patching or reboot roles

-Those concerns are handled independently.
+Those concerns are handled elsewhere.

 ---

 ## Summary

 The Ansible control node is patched conservatively and intentionally.

-This workflow reflects the principle that **automation infrastructure must be more stable than the systems it manages**.
+This workflow reflects the principle that **automation infrastructure must be more stable than the systems it manages**, and that reboot authority belongs to the hypervisor, not the guest.

-If the control node cannot safely complete these steps, patching is postponed until conditions are acceptable.
+If the control node cannot safely meet these conditions, patching is postponed.

 ---